mmeinzer/mattmeinzer/posts/map-and-objects/map-and-objects.md

 ---
 path: "/map-and-arrays-of-objects"
 date: "2019-01-07"
-title: "Using `map` on an array of objects"
+title: "Correct use of `map` on an array of objects"
 live: true
+metaDescription: "Map is a powerful tool for iterating through an array of objects in JavaScript but there are some gotchas that you need to watch out for"
 ---

 Here's a quick test: What does the following code output?